During your stay

 Guests and Visitors

 You are not permitted to have anyone reside in the room you are renting.
-You are welcome to have guests for short stays only (normally up to 1 week).
+You are welcome to have guests for short stays only (no more than 1 week).

-If you are sharing an apartment with others, you must first have an agreement with all flatmates.
+If you are sharing an apartment with others, you must have an agreement with all flatmates first.
 Guests shall not sleep in the common space, nor take anyone else’s room—they must sleep in the host’s room.
 Generally, the foundation discourages having guests in shared apartments as it could impinge on your roommate’s space and certain buildings have age restrictions.

 You are required to keep noise to a minimum level in order to create a good study environment for your fellow tenants.
 We also ask that you respect your neighbors and remind you that according to the Danish law loud music etc. is not allowed after 10:00 pm on weekdays and midnight on weekends.
 It is important to remember that you live in a regular residential area and not on a secluded campus.
 If you have any guests please be considerate to the other people in your residence, and respect them if they ask you to be quiet.